status-im/swarms/ideas/293-ulc-integration/README.md

 * Add LES as an option for test networks
 * investigate les integration problems and add it to backlog
 * ULC in go-ethereum master(#254)
+* Add LES servers to our staging fleet

 ### Iteration 1